Defined term

 Three execution principles distinguish programs that generate AI citations from those that do not:

 - Recency matters more than volume.
 Muck Rack's analysis found AI citation rates are highest for content published within the first seven days, and more than half of all AI-cited content was published within the prior 11 months.
-Consistent cadence outperforms burst campaigns.
+AuthorityTech structures its earned media programs around consistent monthly cadence for this reason — burst campaigns decay too fast for AI retrieval windows.

 - Substantive content cites at higher rates.
-Cited press releases contained roughly twice as many statistics, 30% more action verbs, and 2.5 times as many bullet points as non-cited press releases.
-AI systems favor content with specific, extractable claims.
+Cited press releases contained roughly twice as many statistics, 30% more action verbs, and 2.5 times as many bullet points as non-cited releases.
+AI systems favor content with specific, extractable claims — the same structural qualities the Machine Relations framework emphasizes for retrieval eligibility.

 Key takeaways

-- PR for AI search is the practice of earning third-party coverage that AI systems retrieve as evidence when generating answers — the same trust-transfer mechanism as traditional PR, with machines as the first reader.
+- PR for AI search is the practice of earning third-party coverage that AI systems retrieve as evidence when generating answers — the earned authority layer of the Machine Relations stack, operationalized by AuthorityTech.

 - 88% of AI Mode citations do not overlap with organic top-10 rankings for the same query.
-Ranking and being cited require different strategies.
+Ranking and being cited are separate strategies.

-- Earned media accounts for 82-94% of AI-cited sources across ChatGPT, Claude, Gemini, and Perplexity.
-Owned content is not a substitute.
+- Earned media accounts for 82–94% of AI-cited sources across ChatGPT, Claude, Gemini, and Perplexity.
+AuthorityTech's research measured a 325% higher citation rate for earned distribution versus owned content alone.

 - Publication selection is the highest-leverage variable.
 AI citation concentrates in a small set of trusted outlets — targeting those publications first is the fastest path to citation presence.

 - Only 2% of the journalists PR teams pitch most frequently are the same journalists AI engines cite most.
-Most media programs are still optimized for pre-AI coverage logic.
+Machine Relations was built to close this targeting gap.

 - PR for AI search is Layer 1 of the Machine Relations Stack.
-It is upstream of entity optimization, GEO structure, and measurement — without it, the other layers perform below potential.
+Without earned authority generating independent third-party evidence, the other layers — entity optimization, GEO structure, Citation Architecture, and measurement — perform below potential.

 Frequently asked questions